awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 Different platforms might sometimes use the same file, but all files that you attach to your package must be listed in the `Files` section of the manifest\.
 If you're creating a package by using the simple workflow in the console, the manifest is generated for you\.
 The maximum number of files that you can attach to a single document is 20\.
 The maximum size of each file is 1 GB\.
 For more information about supported platforms, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

 When you create a package, you're adding a new [SSM document](sysman-ssm-docs.md)\.
-The document lets you deploy the package to managed instances\.
+The document allows you to deploy the package to managed instances\.

 For demonstration purposes only, an example package, [ExamplePackage\.zip](samples/ExamplePackage.zip), is available for you to download from our website\.
 The example package includes a completed JSON manifest and three \.zip files containing installers for PowerShell v7\.0\.0\.
 The installation and uninstallation scripts don't contain valid commands\.
 Although you must zip each software installable and scripts into a \.zip file to create a package in the **Advanced** workflow, you don't zip installable assets in the **Simple** workflow\.